Combined Evidence for the $X_{17}$ Boson After PADME Results on Resonant Production in Positron Annihilation: Introduction

 \item{The excess appears across more than one adjacent bin, consistently with the expected broadening of the c.m. energy due to beam energy spread and atomic electron motion.}

 \item{Two quantitatively similar excesses at the same c.m. energy were observed in both scans performed by the PADME collaboration, separated by a time interval of 1.5 months.} \end{itemize}

-In the next section, we will examine the impact of the PADME measurement on the determination of the $X_{17}$ mass.
-As we will demonstrate, despite the moderate significance of the excess, the remarkable precision in the c.m. energy of the annihilation process enables a reduction in the uncertainty on the $X_{17}$ mass by more than a factor of two.
+In the next section, we will examine the impact of the PADME measurement on the determination of the $X_{17}$ mass, and on drastically reducing the dependence of the associated confidence regions on the poorly known correlations among the systematic errors of the nuclear physics results.
+As we will demonstrate, despite the moderate significance of the excess, the remarkably small uncertainty in the c.m. energy of the annihilation process (which we expect will remain the dominant error in the $X_{17}$ mass determination) enables a reduction in the uncertainty on the $X_{17}$ mass by more than a factor of two.
+On the other hand, after including the PADME result, the difference between the confidence regions estimated under the two extreme assumptions of fully correlated versus uncorrelated systematic errors for the ATOMKI measurements, becomes negligible.
+Thus, our analysis provides precise and robust prior information, which will be of key importance for future searches for the $X_{17}$ and related data analyses.